 E. Dressler Syndrome

 9. A 34year old man after an RTA was brought to the A&E. He has BP 90/50mmHg and chest wall with asymmetrical/paradoxical movement, RR 34bpm.
-What would be the initial action?
+What would be the most initial action?

 A. IV fluid infusion

 C. CT chest